All About It

 Will I be cold?

-Be Prepared – you won’t be cold in the carriages, but you may need a jacket when you exit the train during the breaks.
-Throughout the winter months, you will be seated in your starting carriage upon arrival and cafe style heaters are placed along the Queenscliff platform to keep the chill at bay whilst receive your meal, visit the bar and depart the show.
+Be Prepared – you won’t be cold in the carriages, but you may need a jacket when you exit the train during the breaks, particularly towards the end of the season in April and May.

 What if it rains?

 Check the weather forecast and bring a waterproof jacket or umbrella.
 Please note that there is limited cover at Drysdale and almost none at Suma Park, so if its a rainy evening, waterproof jackets are a good idea.
 Keep in mind that you will be out until almost midnight, so it will be much colder when you are going home than when you leave the house.
-Also keep in mind that during the stops (three times during the evening, when you change carriages, refill at the bar, have a smoke and use the toilets) you will be outdoors for about 15 minutes while our security staff check and clean carriages.
+Also keep in mind that during the stops (three times during the evening, when you change carriages, grab a drink, and use the toilets) you will be outdoors for about 15 minutes while our staff check and clean carriages.
 Even on the coldest night, the carriages get quite warm and on the hottest night, the carriages can be very hot, as they are not air-conditioned.
 Layers are a good idea!

 What is the dress code?

-You can wear whatever you like on the Blues Train (almost)!
+You can wear whatever you like on the Blues Train!

 It is important to note:

-Keep in mind that you will be out until almost midnight, so it will be much colder when you are going home than when you leave the house.
-Also keep in mind that during the stops (three times during the evening, when you change carriages, refill at the bar, have a smoke and use the toilets) you will be outdoors for about 15-20 minutes while our security staff check and clean carriages.
+Keep in mind that during the stops (three times during the event, when you change carriages, grab a drink, and use the toilets) you will be outdoors for about 15-20 minutes while our staff check and clean carriages.

-Even on the coldest night, the carriages get quite warm and on the hottest night, the carriages can be very hot, as they are not air-conditioned.
-Layers are a good idea!
+Even on the coldest days, the carriages get quite warm and on the hottest days, the carriages can be very hot, as they are not air-conditioned.
+Layers are recommended!
 Please note that there is limited cover at Drysdale platform and almost none at Suma Park platform, so if it’s a rainy evening, waterproof jackets are a good idea.